-A percentage of your income can be paid on a monthly basis as student loan repayment.
+A percentage of your income can be paid every month as student loan repayment.
 This can even be lowered to $0 if you do not have any income.
 Your payments can be lowered this way with federal student loans.
 You will have to apply every year and you can pick a plan that is most suitable for you.
-Private student loans are not this flexible.
-The best that you can do would be contact your servicer or lender and talk to them about lowering your interest rates briefly.
+Private student loans are not flexible.
+The best that you can do would be to contact your servicer or lender and talk to them about lowering your interest rates briefly.

 Most private student loans often go into default when borrowers miss even a single payment.
 This could easily damage your credit and gives your lender opportunities to sue you, even though the federal government has numerous means to get your payment while private lenders do not.

 Having said that, federal student loans give you a lot more time to catch up with your payments in case you fall behind.
 Your student loans will not be labeled as “delinquent” and your loan status and inability to repay will not be reported to the credit bureau for up to three months.
 Your loans will default only after nine months of missed payments, which is a very good period, considering how private student loans default immediately after a payment is missed.
 Once your loan defaults, the government has the authority to take money directly from your paycheck or tax return as repayment.

 Good credit is not a requirement for loan consolidation